synatree/yii2-dynamic-relations/README.md

     }
 }
 ```
-Finally, in your view for the parent model:
+Finally, in your view for the parent model, include lines like the following for each related model you want to add dynamically.

 ```php
 use synatree\dynamicrelations\DynamicRelations;